stoplightio/docs/articles/modeling/modeling-introduction.md

 Once you have your API described in the Stoplight design module, you can:

-- Publish all or part of your API in our Documentation service
+- Publish all or part of your API with Hubs
 - Create API tests from your designs
 - Send requests to your API to debug it
+- Create a mock API based on your design
 - ...and much more

 ## Getting Started

-There are a few ways to get started designing your API with the Stoplight design module, depending on how developed your API is:
+There are a few ways to get started designing your API with the Stoplight design module:

 - Create an API from scratch [Using the CRUD Builder](/modeling/modeling-with-openapi/using-the-crud-builder)
 - [Reference another API Spec](/modeling/modeling-with-openapi/referencing-another-api-spec)